VMBlakelock/destination-date-night/README.md

 1. Have three main sections, the first a hero image with text enticing the user to look further, the second will be a querky narrative explaining the site, the third will house the interactivity.
 2. Explain the websites outcome by instructing how it is to be used.
-3. Based on criteria selected, link to the Google Maps JS API where markers will pop up based on user selection.
+3. Based on criteria selected, output a 'date' which will be in text form.
+Also the Google Maps JS API will host static markers where the user, based on their criteria selection can click on the specific 'City' marker where the date location and direct link to the website will be.
 4. Link to external social media sites.
 5. Will have contact details - location and email address of Destination Date Night HQ.